btc-script-explorer/scantool/docs/rest-api/v1/block.md

 ## SpendTypeList

-If spend types are needed for a block, these objects should be sent back in subsequent previous_output_types requests.
+If spend types are needed for a block, these objects will be returned in the response and should be sent back in subsequent output_types requests.
+(See example below.)

         {
                 string: [ uint32 ]